zedlopez/ifm/The Recipe Book.md

 Characters can be given moral objections to certain commands, as well: [Virtue] defines a few kinds of actions as bad, so that the character commanded will refuse to perform them.

-[Under Contract], more subtly, has the character object if the player's commands implicitly require any behavior they consider inappropriate: for instance, if the player commands them to put their pants in a container, they will work out that this requires the removal of the pants as a preliminary.
+[Under Contract], more subtly, has the character object if the player's commands implicitly require any behaviour they consider inappropriate: for instance, if the player commands them to put their pants in a container, they will work out that this requires the removal of the pants as a preliminary.
 If we want to implement a similar character, we may want to simply copy the unsuccessful attempt rule and the table of retorts, then replace the banter with lines of our choosing.

 The little example [Latin Lessons] allows us to make characters clever about vague commands: we can, for instance, write rules so that ``clark, eat`` will have Clark sensibly pick something edible, rather than having the parser ask what we want Clark to eat.